Stability in Online Coalition Formation: Results

 \begin{corollary} There exists a deterministic online algorithm, which always outputs a CIS partition for strict ASHGs. \end{corollary}

 Of course, \Cref{thm:algPOstrict} and \Cref{cor:strictCIS} work for subclasses of ASHGs like FEGs, AFGs, and AEGs.
-Interestingly, however, once we allow for a utility of $0$, it is impossible to compute CIS partitions, and therefore PO partitions, in an online manner and this already holds for FENGs.
+Interestingly, however, the situation changes once we allow for a utility of $0$.
+It becomes impossible to compute CIS partitions, and thus PO partitions, online, and this already holds for symmetric FENGs.
 This is a clear contrast to offline hedonic games, where PO (and CIS) partitions are guaranteed to exist without any restriction on the game.

 \begin{proposition} There exists no deterministic online algorithm, which always outputs a CIS partition for symmetric FENGs. \end{proposition}